asfadmin/grfn-s1tbx-rtc/doc/OSXUserGuide.md

 ## Configure Docker

-1. Open Docker and click preferences
+1. Open Docker by clicking on the *cargo whale* in the toolbar.
+1. Click `Preferences`
-1. clock on advanced and allocate the correct RAM and CPU to docker
+1. Click `Advanced` and allocate the correct RAM and CPU to Docker.
+A good rule is to use about 3/4 of the maximum.
 ![advanced](https://docs.docker.com/docker-for-mac/images/menu/prefs-advanced.png)

 ## Usage